9 Cheapest Places to Live in Italy in 2023

 Milan is an expensive and bustling city.
 It is beautiful in the center with leafy and expansive parks, but it is also very crowded, noisy, and chaotic with the hustle and bustle common to all metropolitan areas.

 Milan has many business opportunities, shopping, dining, entertainment, residential infrastructure and services, as well as efficient public transportation.
-International companies, such as Amazon, Samsung, Microsoft, and Google operate in Milan.
 However, the cost of living comes at a high price.
 Expect to pay $800-$1,100 a month for a one-bedroom apartment in the city center, not to mention other expenses.

 For a retiree, living long-term in Milan might not be the best experience, and they will likely want to be outside the city in a quieter location.